kellertr/home-away-coding-challenge/README.md

 # HomeAway Coding Challenge

-An application integrating with FourSquareAPI to allow users to view custom maps
+An application integrating with FourSquareAPI to allow users to search for venues, see the list of venues on a map and view venue details for a given venue.

 ## Application Architecture